iamtommcc/redux-schemas/README.md

 `redux-schemas` is a small library designed to abstract away the verbosity & boilerplate that comes when using Redux, particularly when dealing with basic async operations with a REST API.

 * Removes the need for action name constants
-* Creates your action creators (by default, Flux Standard Actions are generated, so the **payload** is all you worry about)
+* No action creators, just methods that handle action dispatching & side effects.
+* Reducers, selectors & initial state for a particular entity all live under the one roof.
-* For async actions, splits reducers into a main one and a seperate one to handle loading state boilerplate.
+* For async actions, you can split reducers into a main one and a seperate one to handle loading state boilerplate.

 ## Installation